Skip Navigation

 How does MRI-guided focused ultrasound work?

 Advanced technology allows this treatment technique to deliver focused ultrasound energy deep into the brain without requiring surgical incisions.
-Your neurosurgeon will use an MRI to target precisely the brain tissue that causes tremors.
+Your neurosurgeon will use an MRI to precisely target the brain tissue that causes tremors.
 The ultrasound creates heat burning away the problem cells.
 By ablating the tissue, surgeons can safely reduce or stop tremors.
 Focused ultrasound has been shown to provide immediate tremor reduction with little or no hospitalization required.

 Benefits and risks of MRI-guided focused ultrasound